renovatebot/renovate/docs/usage/getting-started/20-running.md

 - You provide infrastructure for it to run on,
 - You provision its global config,
 - You ensure it's running regularly
+- You ensure Renovate bot itself is updated

 ### Available distributions

-#### npm Package (CLI)
+#### npm package (CLI)

 Renovate's Open Source CLI is built and distributed as the npm package `renovate`.
 You can run this directly in any Node.js environment - even via `npx` - and it will process all the repositories it is configured with, before exiting.
+When you install Renovate from npm it naturally does not come bundled with any third party tools or languages such as Ruby, Python, Composer, Bundler, Poetry, etc.
-If you need to support any non-npm lock files like Bundler, Go Modules or Poetry then you'll need to make sure they are pre-installed in the same environment alongside Renovate.
+Therefore if you need Renovate to support any non-npm lock files like Bundler then you'll need to make sure all required third party tools are pre-installed in the same environment alongside Renovate before you run it.

 The `renovate` npm package is compatible with all of Renovate's supported platforms.

-#### Docker Image
+#### Docker image

 The `renovate` npm package is also distributed in pre-built Node.js images on Docker Hub (`renovate/renovate`).